Testing the effect of the diabetes drug Liraglutide in Alzheimer's disease

 Who can take part?

-This trial is recruiting participants with early-stage Alzheimer's disease (MMSE score of 22 or higher).
+This trial is recruiting participants with early-stage Alzheimer's disease (MMSE score of 22 or higher) in the following areas: London, Brighton, Southampton, Swindon, Oxford, Birmingham and Cambridge.
+More recruitment sites across the country will be opening soon.

 Donate now to support research projects like this, and transform the lives of people with dementia.